< Browse to Previous Essay | Browse to Next Essay >

 Michael T. Simmons settles at Tumwater in October 1845.

 : Printer-Friendly Format

 In late October 1845, Michael T. Simmons (1814-1867) of Kentucky, Iowa, and Missouri settles at Tumwater near the Falls of the Deschutes River.
 Tum-wa-ta is a Chinook Jargon word for strong water or waterfall.
 Simmons calls the location New Market to signify that there is an alternative to the Hudson’s Bay Company post at Nisqually.
-It is the first American settlement in what would become the state of Washington.
+It is the first American settlement north of the Columbia River.